 Let's look at the muscles of the buttocks and then some massage techniques for these muscles.

-The primary purpose of the gluteus maximus is hip extension (moving the thigh backward), especially in running and climbing hills.
+The gluteus maximus is the largest buttock muscle.
+To touch that muscle, place your hand directly on the back of your buttock (see the top image to the right).
+This muscle is one of the largest and strongest in the body.
+The primary function of the gluteus maximus is hip extension (moving the thigh backward), especially when running and climbing hills.
 This muscle also helps extend the torso (think backbend) and rotate the thigh outward.

 Underneath the gluteus medius is the small gluteus minimus, which assists gluteus medius.